ldtteam/MinecoloniesWiki/source/buildings/plantation.md

 ### Note: The Plantation cannot be built until you have a level 3 [Farm](../../source/buildings/farm&field) (or three level 1 Farms, or another equivalent) and have finished the research in the [University](../../source/buildings/university).
 <br>

 The Plantation is where the Planter will grow either sugar cane, bamboo, or cactus.
-The planter will also craft paper, books and sugar.

 The Plantation's level determines how many crops the Planter can plant at a time.